joesepi/konveyor.github.io/getstarted.md

 ### Configuring the Replication Repository using Multi-Cloud Object Gateway (MCG) and OpenShift Container Storage (OCS)

+In this getting started guide we show you how to configure OpenShift Container Storage (OCS) with the Multi-Cloud Object Gateway (MCG).
+You could use AWS S3, Microsoft Azure Blob, or GCP storage buckets as well.

 On the OpenShift 4 cluster, create a namespace named "openshift-migration".
 This is where we will install the Konveyor operator.

 `